phpearth/docs/_install/windows/xampp.md

 ### Port 80 and Skype

-Very common issue many users have is the blocked port 80, because the Skype is using it and Apache cannot use it afterwards.
+A very common issue many users have is the blocked port 80 because the Skype is using it and Apache cannot use it afterward.

-To change port in Skype:
+To change the port in Skype:
 * Open Skype
 * `Tools` -> `Options`
 * Select the `Advanced` option from the left column